LamThanhNguyen/Managing-Product-Inventory/README.md

 ## Examples Using

 ## Conclusion
-Feel free to explore and use these endpoints to manage your e-commerce-inventory application efficiently.
+Feel free to explore and use these endpoints to manage your e-commerce inventory application efficiently.